DeborahRise/ExcuseGenerator-App/README.md

 # About The App
 Now you no longer an Excuse not to have an Excuse with this Excuse generator App.

-For now, this App can only help you generate excuses for 3 aspects of your life:
+For now, this App can only help you generate excuses for 6 aspects of your life:
 - Work
 - Family
 - Party
+- Developers
+- Funny
+- College

 We will cover more areas in the near future so you will never be without excuses whatever the situation. lol!